sigmorphon/2023glossingST/README.md

 # SIGMORPHON 2023 Shared Task on Interlinear Glossing

+> [!IMPORTANT]
+> The data in `data_v2` was de-duped from the original shared task data on **2026-05-16**, and should be used going forward.
+However, research prior to this change, such as the original shared task results, used the data in `data_v1`, and thus is not a one-to-one comparison.

 ## Overview

 Interlinear glossed text is a major annotated datatype produced in the course of linguistic fieldwork.
 For many low-resource languages, this is the only form of annotated data that is available for NLP work.
 Creation of glossed text is, however, a laborious endeavour and this shared task investigates methods to (fully or partially) automate the process.

 Participants build systems which generate morpheme-level grammatical descriptions of input sentences following the [Leipzig glossing conventions](https://www.eva.mpg.de/lingua/pdf/Glossing-Rules.pdf).
 The input to the glossing system consists of (1) a sentence in the target language and (2) a translation of the target sentence into a language of wider communication, often English (plus some additional information which is discussed below).
 The output is an interlinear gloss: